rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.1/readme.md

 - **5.1.1.5. -** A confirmation email is sent to verify the user’s registration.

+- **5.1.1.6. -** The strong password requirements are: 10 or more characters long, 1 or more digits, 1 or more capital letter and 1 or more special character.

 **Dependencies/References:**

 - **US 5.1.2. -** This user story depends on US 5.1.1. as it depends on an existing account in the system.